11 Best Open Source Web Browsers [Must-Know Alternatives]

 It’s a relatively recent web browser that was released in 2016.

-It uses Electron and its whole interface is written in CSS and JavaScript.
-And it’s not only using a light interface but it’s also light on resources.
-It doesn’t consume much RAM and it feels pretty smooth.
+It uses Electron, and its whole interface is written in CSS and JavaScript.
+And it’s not only using a light interface, but it’s also light on resources.
+It doesn’t consume much RAM, and it feels pretty smooth.

 3. Netsurf

 It is equipped with a multi-tabbed interface and supports plug-ins and themes.
-In addition, the browser supports most of the features of Firefox, including tabbed browsing, side-by-side text, drag and drop, and plugin support.
+In addition, the browser supports many of the features of Firefox, including tabbed browsing, side-by-side text, drag and drop, and plugin support.

 Netsurf has a high-speed rendering engine that is optimized for low power consumption.
 As a result, it uses a lot less memory to run compared to browsers like Chrome or Firefox.